Four Point Plan

 Water storage is needed to protect the city against drought and to hold spring runoff for use in the summer.

-The cornerstone of our water storage expansion plan includes the expansion the Milton Seaman reservoir on the North Fork of the Poudre River.
-This expansion will increase the storage capacity of Seaman Reservoir from 5,000 acre-feet to 53,000 acre-feet.
+The cornerstone of our water storage expansion plan includes the expansion of the Milton Seaman reservoir on the North Fork of the Poudre River.
+This expansion will increase the storage capacity of the Seaman Reservoir from 5,000 acre-feet to 53,000 acre-feet.

 Greeley is a partner in the Windy Gap Firming Project.
 The firming project is the most effective way to provide the additional storage that Windy Gap water users need.
 Instead of each water provider building their own storage, the firming project takes a collaborative approach with one reservoir for all.
 This minimizes cost and impacts.